- Current Prices:$134,900 to $995,000

 - Sq.
 Ft.:660 to 6,000Sq.
 Ft.

 - Bathrooms:1 to 6Bathrooms

-Beverly features a range of home designs and prices to accommodate a variety of price points.
-Most common in this neighborhood are single-family homes, which usually have home owner association fees ranging from $120 to $312, and taxes for the year range from as low as $1,875 to as high as $11,827.
+You can find a wide variety of home designs and prices in the wonderful community of Beverly.
+Most common in this neighborhood are single-family homes, which usually have home owner association fees ranging from $120 to $226, and taxes for the year range from as low as $1,875 to as high as $11,827.
 There are also a variety of attached homes.
-Those usually have home owner association fees ranging from $120 to $312, and taxes for the year can range from $1,149 to $4,776.
+Those usually have home owner association fees ranging from $120 to $226, and taxes for the year can range from $1,257 to $4,776.
 It is typical for the homes in the community to have finished basements.
-The community maintains a neighborhood feel with homesites around a quarter acre.
-The majority of the residences within this community have a traditional driveway and garage setup.
+The community has homesites around a quarter acre in size.
+Here there are many residences that include a driveway with a garage.

 Where to Live

 Beverly consists of your typical single-family homes and low-rise condos, but there are historic districts of single-family homes that were built during the Victorian era and World War II.
 Architectural styles like bungalows and Prairie-style houses can be seen throughout the neighborhood.
 Beverly's Ridge Historic District runs from 87th Street to 115th Street and west to Western Avenue.
 Famous architects like Frank Lloyd Wright, Walter Burley Griffin, George W. Maher, and Howard Van Doren Shaw designed some of the houses in Beverly that can still be seen today.